control-hub/controlhub-lib/README.md

 -   Simulate keyboard input and key combinations
 -   Download files from the web
 -   Open URLs in the default browser
+-   Auto delay added to functions to prevent some errors

 ---